nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Examples:
 * `view`<br>
   `done 1`<br>
   Marks the 1st task today as shown by the `view` command as completed

 #### Undo previous action: `undo`
 Undo the last completed action.<br>
 Format: `undo`

-> The previous version will be restored.
+> The previous version will be restored
-> User can keep retyping undo to undo multiple actions.
+> User can keep retyping undo to undo multiple actions

-Examples:
-*  `undo`

 #### Clearing all entries : `clear`
 Clears all tasks from the task manager.<br>